 Modern Art Activity Book – This fun activity book offers projects in Impressionism, Fauvism, Surrealism, Cubism, Pop Art, and more to introduce kids to Modern Art.

 Don’t forget to subscribe to my newsletter so you can keep up on the latest news and resources, as well as access to my subscribers-only Resource Library.
+You’ll also be able to download a unit study planner to use with this study (and many others).
 Have fun!

 Edgar Degas (+ free art visuals of Degas’ Dancers!)